melonmanchan/Android-Robot-project/README.md

 ![alt text](http://i.imgur.com/Y7h5XNU.png "Robot")

-If you'd like to know more about it,[¨here's the project documentation](http://student.labranet.jamk.fi/~G8049/doc.pdf)
+If you'd like to know more about it,[here's the project documentation](http://student.labranet.jamk.fi/~G8049/doc.pdf)